mdedys/lambda-github-webhook-validator/README.md

 ## How to use

-The validator will return a response if it fails to verify at any point the github request.
+The validator will call the lambda callback a response and return false if it fails to verify at any point the github request.

 The responses are listed below:

 * 401 - *No github signature found on request*